taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Tahoe: **"*...seriously?*"**

 Iúna: **"*Yes.
-[Pigsah](https://en.wikipedia.org/wiki/Pisgah_National_Forest) was right - once schools require head mods for every student, once every job requires body mods in order to be qualified...our children won't have any choice.
+Portzy was right - once schools require head mods for every student, once every job requires body mods in order to be qualified...our children won't have any choice.
 They'll need body mods just to* survive."**

 Tahoe: **"*But...doesn't that feel too much like a* cult??"**